brendanml/bookboard/README.md

 - ✅ fixed adding book that already exists in inventory overriding description.
 - ✅ fixed other and description of book not appearing correctly in some instances.
+- ✅ made styling and spacing more uniform.

 ### 🗓️ April 3